elizabethude/portfolio/experience.md

 I completed Cybersecurity Virtual Job Simulation, provided by Forage, and it was a fantastic experience!
 These programs allowed me to step into different roles in a cybersecurity in which I will outline below.

-This hands-on experience has helped me develop valuable skills, and overall, it was an excellent resource for personal and professional growth!
+These hands-on experience has helped me develop valuable skills, and overall, it was an excellent resource for personal and professional growth!

 # Intro to Cybersecurity - Commonwealth bank